 - A member of staff will then bring your pet back to your car, together with their medication.

 In order to ensure the safety of our staff and maintain the social distancing recommended by the government, no clients will be allowed into the waiting room of either building.
-We ask that all clients remain in their cars in order not to crowd the front door, and we will try to maintain an efficient and thorough service, as we always have.
+We ask that all clients remain in their cars in order not to crowd the front door and to allow those having conversations with the vet some privacy.
+We will continue to maintain an efficient and thorough service, as we always have.
 We apologise for the impersonal nature of this protocol – we hope that all our clients understand that this is to protect everyone involved while still making sure your pet is receiving the care they need.
 We ask that clients who are walking to the surgery please bear in mind the weather.

 We recognise that for end of life consultations it would not be possible to utilise this protocol, and we would want to make sure you are able to say goodbye to your beloved pet in a dignified manner.
 We will discuss the arrangements for this with you when you call.
 Please rest assured we will be there for you, as we always have been.

-- Phone consultation: You are able to contact reception and if they feel that a phone consultation may be appropriate, they will ask you to take a photograph of what you have called about and ask you to send it in an email.
+- Phone consultation: You are able to contact reception and if they feel that a phone consultation may be appropriate, they will ask you to take a photograph of what you have called about and ask you to send it in an email if this is relevant.
 They will book a telephone consultation slot (the same duration as a normal consultation slot) and take payment for the telephone consultation fee.
 Once this has been received, it will be passed to the vet who will phone you in the booked slot.
 Please make sure we have up to date contact information for you.

 - Telemedecine (video) consultations: In some cases, it may be appropriate for the vet to conduct an examination using video technology.
-We are in the process of setting this platform up.
-Once it is ready, if the receptionist feels that it would be appropriate for the case, they will offer you the option to book a slot.
-They will send you a link on which to book it.
-The platform will take payment for a 15 minute consultation and reserve your slot.
+If the receptionist feels that it would be appropriate for the case, they will offer this to you, take payment in advance and make the necessary arrangements with you.
 At the appropriate time we will begin the call and conduct the consultation via the video link.

 Procedures and surgeries: